-CANBERRA, Australia – Australia denied Wednesday that it had agreed to treat young Indonesian people smugglers more leniently in return for the reduction of the prison sentence of a high-profile Australian drug trafficker in Indonesia.
+CANBERRA, Australia – Australia on Wednesday denied reports it had agreed to treat young Indonesian people smugglers more leniently in return for Indonesia reducing the prison sentence of a high-profile Australian drug trafficker.

 But Foreign Minister Bob Carr conceded that Indonesians saw a link between the treatment of Australian Schapelle Corby and young Indonesians held in Australian prisons.

-Corby, 34, learned in a Bali prison on Tuesday that Indonesian President Susilo Bambang Yudhoyono had granted her a five-year reduction of the 20-year sentence she received in 2005 after being convicted of smuggling marijuana onto the resort island.
+Corby, 34, learned in a Bali prison on Tuesday that Indonesian President Susilo Bambang Yudhoyono had granted a five-year reduction of a 20-year sentence for her 2005 conviction for smuggling marijuana onto the resort island.
 Her lawyer said that since several other cuts to her sentence were approved previously, she could be freed in about three months.

-The announcement came a week after Australia released three young Indonesians from prison based on new evidence that they might not be adults.
-Crew members of Indonesian people-smuggling boats who illegally bring asylum seekers to Australia are sent home without punishment if they are minors.
+The successful bid for clemency comes a week after Australia released three young Indonesians from prison based on new evidence that they might not be adults.
+Crew members of Indonesian people smuggling boats who illegally bring asylum seekers to Australia are sent home without punishment if they are children.

-Indonesia State Secretary Sudi Silalahi said Corby's sentence reduction was part of a deal in which Australia would be more lenient toward young Indonesians arrested for crewing asylum-seeker boats.
+Australian Broadcasting Corp. reported that Indonesia's Minister of State Secretary Sudi Silalahi said Corby's sentence reduction was part of a reciprocal deal in which Australia would be more lenient toward young Indonesians arrested for crewing asylum seeker boats.

 "That's how the Indonesians see it," Carr conceded.
-But he denied that Australia's decision was part of any reciprocal agreement, though both Corby and the incarceration of young Indonesians in Australia were on the agenda of a bilateral summit in March.
+But he denied that Australia's decision was part of any reciprocal agreement.

 "We'd be making that decision about those minors if there were no Schapelle Corby and indeed no Australians serving time in Indonesian jails," Carr said.
 "We'd be doing it because it's unconscionable to hold minors in adult prisons."